 - Is the current position/company that you work in have the ability to help you achieve your ultimate professional goals?

-Once we have a clear understanding of where we are today, it is time to examine the future.
+Once we have a clear understanding of where we are today, it’s time to examine the future (AKA the crystal ball.)

 If we had a crystal ball that could show us our future, what would it look like?
 Imagining your successful future infinite detail will help you develop the success metrics required to help you achieve your goals.

 Creating success metrics are personal, however, the process is similar for all.
 We need to honestly determine what we want to accomplish in life and then create a strategy and a plan to achieve it.